hgrif/airflow-tutorial/README.md

 ```

 Airflow used to be packaged as `airflow` but is packaged as `apache-airflow` since version 1.8.1.
-Make sure that you install any extra packages with the right Python package: e.g. use `pip install apache-airflow[dask]` if you've installed `apache-airflow` and DO NOT use `pip install airflow[dask]`.
+Make sure that you install any extra packages with the right Python package: e.g. use `pip install apache-airflow[dask]` if you've installed `apache-airflow` and do not use `pip install airflow[dask]`.
-The latter will install an old version of Airflow next to your current version, leading to a world of hurt. (because its not prefixed with _apache-_)
+Leaving out the prefix `apache-` will install an old version of Airflow next to your current version, leading to a world of hurt.

 You may run into problems if you don't have the right binaries or Python packages installed for certain backends or operators.
-When specifying support for e.g PostgreSQL when installing extra airflow packages, make sure the database is installed; do a `brew install postgresql` or `apt-get install postgresql` before the `pip install apache-airflow[postgres]`.
+When specifying support for e.g. PostgreSQL when installing extra Airflow packages, make sure the database is installed; do a `brew install postgresql` or `apt-get install postgresql` before the `pip install apache-airflow[postgres]`.
 Similarly, when running into HiveOperator errors, do a `pip install apache-airflow[hive]` and make sure you can use Hive.

 ### Run Airflow

-You have to initialize its database before you can use Airflow.
+Before you can use Airflow you have to initialize its database.
-The database contains information about historical & running jobs, connections to external data sources,
+The database contains information about historical & running workflows, connections to external data sources,
 user management, etc.
-Once the database is set up, Airflow's UI can be accessed by running a web server and jobs can be started.
+Once the database is set up, Airflow's UI can be accessed by running a web server and workflows can be started.

 The default database is a SQLite database, which is fine for this tutorial.
 In a production setting you'll probably be using something like MySQL or PostgreSQL.
-As this database stores the state of everything related to Airflow, you'll probably want to back it up.
+You'll probably want to back it up as this database stores the state of everything related to Airflow.

-Airflow will use the directory set in the environment variable `AIRFLOW_HOME` to store its configuration and our SQlite databse.
+Airflow will use the directory set in the environment variable `AIRFLOW_HOME` to store its configuration and our SQlite database.
 This directory will be used after your first Airflow command.
 If you don't set the environment variable `AIRFLOW_HOME`, Airflow will create the directory `~/airflow/` to put its files in.